Table of contents

 Notes:

-1. For more information about our methods and how we compile these statistics, see our Trade in goods, country-by-commodity experimental data: 2011 to 2016 article.
-Users should note that the data published alongside this release are no longer experimental.
+- For more information about our methods and how we compile these statistics, see our Trade in goods, country-by-commodity experimental data: 2011 to 2016 article.
+Users should note that the data published alongside this release are no longer in development.

-In accordance with the National Accounts Revisions Policy, the data in this release have not been revised and only include new data for April 2024.
+In accordance with the National Accounts Revisions Policy, the data in this release have been revised from January 2024 to November 2024 for both goods and services.

 UK trade: goods and services publication tables